ErbaZZ/VSCode_CodeExecution_WindowsPoC/README.md

 ## HowTo

-- Clone the 'malicious' repository with `git clone https://github.com/doyensec/VSCode_PoC_Oct2019.git`
+- Clone the 'malicious' repository with `git clone https://github.com/ErbaZZ/VSCode_CodeExecution_WindowsPoC`
-- Add the cloned repo to a VSCode workspace on macOS.
-Note that the vulnerability affects all platforms, but the PoC is executing *Calculator.app*
+- Add the cloned repo to a VSCode workspace (Working on Windows)
-- Open `test.py` in VScode
+- Open `main.py` in VScode